 Lee is perhaps a male version of this towards Amy.

-Sienna is this towards Darren.
-She's successfully gotten his former wife sectioned through her lies, and is now currently trying to turn him against his own family just so she can have him all to herself.
+Sienna.
+She successfully got Darren's former wife sectioned through her lies, tried to turn him against his own family just so she could have him all to herself, kidnapped his children, faked a pregnancy, and induced him to have an angina attack.
+Later, she develops a fixation with her brother Dodger and tries to separate him from Maxine; including putting Maxine in danger from Patrick, and lying that Nico has a brain tumour so that Dodger won't leave the village.
 She's a more unstable example of the trope, as she clearly has something wrong with her.

 Crapsack World: Not as bad as othersoaps.
 But still fairly nasty.
 The death rate in Hollyoaks village alone would put people off moving there, especially since it seems to be young adults most of the time.